-The Risk Committee of Eni SpA, presided over by the CEO of Eni SpA and comprised of Eni's top management, including the Head of the Internal Audit Department, provides advice to the CEO on the major risks facing the Company and, specifically, reviews and offers its opinion, at the CEO's request, on the main results of the integrated risk management process.
+The Risk Committee of Eni SpA, presided over by the CEO of Eni SpA and comprised of Eni's top management, provides advice to the CEO on the major risks facing the Company and, specifically, reviews and offers its opinion, at the CEO's request, on the main results of the integrated risk management process.
 The Chairman of the Board of Directors is invited to attend the Committee's meetings.